verless/verless/README.md

 ---

-**verless** is a Static Site Generator that reads your Markdown files, applies HTML templates on them and generates a static website.
+**verless** (pronounced like _serverless_ without _sir_) is a Static Site Generator designed for Markdown-based content.
+It reads your Markdown files, applies your HTML templates and renders them as a static website.